The large-scale monopole of the power spectrum in a Euclid-like survey: wide-angle effects, lensing, and the `finger of the observer': Acknowledgements

 \section{Acknowledgements}

+CP thanks Emanuele Castorina for discussions.
 DB acknowledges partial financial support by ASI Grant No. 2016-24-H.0.
 MYE and DB acknowledge funding from Italian Ministry of Education, University and Research (MIUR) through the ``Dipartimenti di eccellenza" project ``Science of the Universe".

 The data analysis was performed using \ts{numpy} \citep{numpy} , \ts{scipy} \citep{scipy} and \ts{pandas} \citep{pandas}.
 The plots were created using using \ts{matplotlib} \citep{matplotlib} and \ts{cmasher} \citep{CMASHER}.